-HBU recognizes a fundamental responsibility to its community, and, when possible, leases its available facilities when not required for use by the University.
-Recognized student organizations may schedule space without a facilities cost.
+HBU recognizes a fundamental responsibility to its community, and, when possible, rents its available spaces within campus facilities when not required for use by the University.

+Recognized student organizations may schedule applicable space without a facilities cost.
 Non-university sponsored events may include:

-- Legally established organizations for presentation of educational, professional, cultural, and musical programs
+- Legally established organizations for presentation of educational, professional, cultural, and musical programs.

-- Conferences, workshops, seminars
+- Conferences, workshops, seminars.

-- Individual recitals, weddings, receptions
+- Individual recitals, weddings, receptions.

-- Camps and athletic events
+- Camps and athletic events.

-HBU complies with all applicable federal and state non-discrimination laws and does not discriminate on the basis of race, nationality, ethnic origin, sex, age or disability in either employment or in the provision of services.
+HBU complies with all applicable federal and state non-discrimination laws and does not discriminate on the basis of race, nationality, ethnic origin, sex, age, or disability in either employment or in the provision of services.
 All events on campus must be in alignment with the vision, mission, and purpose of the Houston Baptist University.

-With the exception of classroom assignments facilitated by the Office of the Provost, ALL use of campus facilities must be scheduled on the University Master Calendar in Ad Astra.
+With the exception of classroom assignments facilitated by the Office of the Provost, ALL use of campus facilities must be scheduled on the University Master Calendar (Ad Astra) through the Office of University Events and Conferences.

-If there is any damage to the scheduled facility (conference rooms, classrooms, athletic complexes, buildings, grounds, etc.) during the event, the individual or organization will be held liable for costs incurred by the University to make repairs.
-The University is not liable for items lost during or in connection with these activities.
+If there is any damage to the booked facility (conference rooms, classrooms, athletic complexes, buildings, grounds, etc.) during the event, the individual or organization hosting the event will be held liable for costs incurred by the University to make repairs.
+The University is not liable for items lost during, or in connection with these activities.